 Within the FDA, the Center for Biologics Evaluation and Research ("CBER") regulates biological products, including gene and cell therapies.
 CBER's Office of Tissues and Advanced Therapies ("OTAT") is responsible for oversight of gene therapy and related products, and the Cellular, Tissue and Gene Therapies Advisory Committee ("CTGTAC") advises CBER on its reviews.
 Human gene therapy products are defined as all products that mediate their effects by transcription or translation of transferred genetic material or by specifically altering host (human) genetic sequences.
-Some examples of gene therapy products include nucleic acids, genetically modified microorganisms (e.g., viruses, bacteria, fungi), engineered site-specific nucleases used for human genome editing, and ex vivo genetically modified human cells.
+Some examples of gene therapy products include nucleic acids, genetically modified microorganisms (e.g., viruses, bacteria, fung), engineered site-specific nucleases used for human genome editing, and ex vivo genetically modified human cells.
 FDA has published guidance documents related to, among other things, gene therapy products in general and their preclinical assessment, potency or other quality testing, and chemistry, manufacturing and control information in gene therapy INDs, and long-term adverse event monitoring of clinical trial subjects; all of which are intended to facilitate industry's development of these products.
-More recently and as part of the implementation of the 21st Century Cures Act, FDA has issued a number of guidances pertaining to Regenerative Medicine Advanced Therapies, which are defined as including cell therapy, therapeutic tissue engineering products, human cell and tissue products and combination products using any such therapies or products.
-Additionally, gene therapies, including genetically modified cells, that lead to a durable modification of cells or tissues may meet the definition of a regenerative medicine therapy.
+More recently and as part of the implementation of the 21st Century Cures Act, FDA has issued a number of guidances pertaining to Regenerative Medicine Advanced Therapies, which are defined as including genetically modified cells, that lead to a durable modification of cells or tissues may meet the definition of a regenerative medicine therapy.
 A number of guidances have been revised to reflect the growing knowledge and incorporation of newer technology, including certain considerations for genome editing.
 A small, but growing number of gene therapy products have been approved by regulatory agencies.
 In 2012, the EMA authorized the marketing of the first gene therapy product approved by regulatory authorities anywhere in the Western world.
-And in the U.S., in 2017, the FDA approved the first two cell-based, gene therapy products as well as a gene therapy product.
-Additional gene therapies have been approved in the U.S. in both 2018 and 2019.
+And in the U.S., in 2017, the FDA approved the first two cell-based, gene therapy p completion of extensive nonclinical, sometimes referred to as preclinical laboratory tests, and preclinical animal studies and formulation studies in accordance with applicable regulations, including good laboratory practice ("GLP") and applicable requirements for the humane use of laboratory animals;